itslenny/sails-angular-file-upload-example/README.md

 Sails uses Skipper to handle it's file uploads.
 Skipper is an express middleware that can be used in non-sails express projects too.
 It is a drop in replacement for body-parser or multer.

 Skipper can also upload directly to S3 or other file services.
-In theory it could upload directly to cloudinary.

 ####Setup